After-Shock/Cloudbox-wiki/FAQ.md

 ## Server RAM is being maxed out?

-If you server has ≤ 16GB RAM, it's possible Plexdrive is maxing it out.
-You can check this via `htop`.
-Try lowering the max chunks in Plexdrive:
+If your server has ≤ 16GB RAM, it's possible Plexdrive is maxing it out (you can check this via `htop`).
+Try lowering the max chunks used by Plexdrive:

   1. `sudo nano /etc/systemd/system/plexdrive.service`